 As a reminder, the suit of cups is driven by masculine energy and channels the power of the intellect and mind, including all the concepts, knowledge, and beliefs that it holds.
 Scholars and academics have connected the suit of cups to the classical element of air, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Queen of Swords
+Minor Arcana: Positive elements of Queen of Swords

 The Queen of Swords in the Rider-Waite Smith tarot deck is sitting on her royal throne, seen in profile, looking to the right side.
 In her right hand, she holds the usual sword that is a symbol of her suit.
 Her left hand is extended, palm up.
 There are a lot of clouds behind her, highlighting her connection with the element of Air.